Userid:

 Special Picture Functions

-Optionally WebFileSys can create and store thumbnail files for large images, which are used instead of the original files for the thumbnail view (to optimize performance).
+Optionally WebFileSys can automatically create and store thumbnail files for large images, which are used instead of the original files for the thumbnail view (to optimize performance).
 Thumbnails are automatically garbage-collected if the original image has been deleted.

 The automatic or manual slideshow function shows pictures scaled to fit on the screen.